 ESG criteria allow investors insight into a company’s adherence (or lack of adherence) to ethical practices.
-The three components are defined the following ways:
+The three components are defined in the following ways:

 Environmental: A company’s impact on the environment and its ability to mitigate various risks that could harm the environment.
 This may include a company’s carbon footprint as well as its record regarding energy efficiency, waste management, conservation of water and other natural resources, and treatment of animals.

 Social factors: Assesses a company’s relationships with other businesses, its standing in the local community, its commitment to diversity and inclusion among its workforce and board of directors, its charitable contributions, and whether it is noted for employee policies that foster health and safety.

 Corporate governance: Assesses a company’s internal processes, such as transparent accounting methods, executive compensation, and board composition, as well as its relationships with employees and stakeholders.
 It may also include internal regulations designed to prevent conflicts of interest and unethical behavior.

 Many companies measure their own performances regarding ESG metrics and tout those performances in annual reports and other documents.
 ESG performance for individual companies is also measured and reported by third-party providers such as Morningstar, Bloomberg, and MSCI, as well as the media.

 Investors can research companies to find out how they score in terms of ESG criteria by using websites such as Sustainalytics, a division of Morningstar, which reports companies’ ESG rank and compares it to other companies in that industry.

 You can also search online by company name and “ESG report.”
 Keep in mind, however, that companies often report on themselves, so third-party validation is recommended.